rainerdeal/rainerdeal.github.io/about.md

 I'm a software developer 💻 in Washington, DC.

-I grew up in [Shepherdstown](http://shepherdstown.info), WV, which is a very small town in the suburbs of DC, and graduated from [West Virginia University](https://www.wvu.edu).
-I am a web developer at [Marriott International](https://www.marriott.com/marriott/aboutmarriott.mi)!
+I grew up in [Shepherdstown](http://shepherdstown.info), WV, and studied computer science at [West Virginia University](https://www.wvu.edu).
+Now I'm a web developer at [Marriott International](https://www.marriott.com/marriott/aboutmarriott.mi)!

 You can usually find me somewhere downtown, maybe a coffee shop, maybe a rooftop, or a lounge.
 I spend a lot of my time in the underground music scene.
 I like to experience new music whenever and wherever I can.
 I also enjoy programming and tinkering with my [Raspberry Pi](https://www.raspberrypi.org).